syxiaa/SLR/README.md

 # SNLR

-* SNLR_RS algorithms is described in detail in .
+* SLR_RS algorithms is described in detail in .

-* the implementation of the SNLR_RS algorithm of the Python version can be found in the "SNLR" file.
+* the implementation of the SLR_RS algorithm of the Python version can be found in the "SLR" file.

 * All data used in the paper is in the compressed file "data.zip".

 ### Python version (python 版本):

-* the implementations of the C_SNLR and FAR_SNLR algorithm are "C_SNLR.py" and "FAR_SNLR.py".
+* the implementations of the C_SLR and FAR_SLR algorithm are "C_SLR.py" and "FAR_SLR.py".

-* the param "radius" is used to set neighborhood radius size in FAR_SNLR.
+* the param "radius" is used to set neighborhood radius size in FAR_SLR.

 # Requirements (环境要求)